-BA230 DATA PROCESSING AND DATA ADMINISTRATION
+DATA PROCESSING AND DATA ADMINISTRATION

-This course develops skills in the areas of word processing, spreadsheets, and database management.
-Prerequisites: BA130 with a grade of C or better/test out, MA110.
+DATA ADMINISTRATION F/SP This course develops skills in the areas of word processing, spreadsheets, and database management.
+Prerequisites: BA130 with a grade of C or better and MA110.

-INFORMATION TECHNOLOGY AND NETWORKS FOR BUSINESS F/SP
+BA330 INFORMATION TECHNOLOGY AND NETWORKS FOR BUSINESS

-This course provides foundation concepts of information technology and data networks as a basic business infrastructure.
+AND NETWORKS FOR BUSINESS F/SP This course provides foundation concepts of information technology and data networks as a basic business infrastructure.
 It addresses the emerging roles of technology and communication networks in business operations.
 The course surveys popular and anticipated technology adopted by businesses, examines the strength and weakness of these technologies, and evaluates the cost and productivity implications of the deployment of technology.
 The course also addresses managerial and organizational issues surrounding the selection and implementation of technology, including the broad spectrum of telecommunication services.
-Prerequisites: BA210 and BA240.
+Prerequisites: BA130 with a C or better grade.

-BA332 MULTIMEDIA DATABASE SYSTEM
+BA332 MULTIMEDIA DATABASE SYSTEM S

-SP/Even Years This course features the theory, design, programming, and implementation of database management system.
+This course features the theory, design, programming, and implementation of database management system.
 The emphasis is on microcomputer-based database.
 Prerequisite: BA330